snorpdorp/fsrs_error_propagation_test/README.md

 Feed into the script N reviews ( > 2 * N_PARAMS^2 ).

-It will then run N_TRIALS.
+It will then begin running trials:

 For each trial, the following occurs:
-    1) Randomly split the reviews into 3 categories:
+    1) Randomly and equally split the reviews into 3 equal, distinct,
+        subsets:
         a) A Fitting group
-        b) A checking group (Equal size to fitting group, but with distinct reviews)
+        b) A Checking group
-        c) A testing group (1 single card)
+        c) A Testing group

-    2a) From the fitting group, calculate the FSRS parameters, and also the statistical error associated with said parameters, then propagate values and error to evaluate the test review for an interval, as well as expected statistical uncertainty asosciated with evaluation.
+    2a) From the Fitting group, calculate the FSRS parameters, and also the statistical error associated with said parameters

-    2b) From the testing group, calculate the FSRS paramters, and then evaluate the test review for an interval.  (i.e. the way it's always been done)
+    2b) From the Checking group, calculate the FSRS paramters

-    3) Calculate the Z-score for how far away the testing group's calculated interval is from the fitting group's calculated interval and calculated stasticial uncertainty.
-Save the Z-score into an array for later calculations.
+    2c) For each of the test reviews in the Testing group, evaluate
+        a) the predicted interval from review from Fitting group's FSRS params
+        b) the amount of statistical error associated with above
+        c) the predicted interval from review from Checking group's FSRS params
+        d) A "Z-score" of (c - a) / b, i.e. how many sigmas away the two values are.

+    3) Save Z-scores from previous step for later statistical analysis.

-After that, it will take the Z-score array, and then some data analysis is done to see how well it follows a Gaussian distribution.
+After running the trials, it will take the Z-score array, and then some data analysis is done to see how well it follows a Gaussian distribution.
-If it does indeed follow a Gaussian distribution (at high numbers of trials, where it should be clearly obvious if it does or doesn't) then that means that we have succesfully found an algorithm to calculate the statsitical uncertainty associated with calculated an interval for a given review and a given fitting of FSRS parameters from other reviews.
+If it does indeed follow a Gaussian distribution (at high numbers of trials, where it should be clearly obvious if it does or doesn't) then that means that we have succesfully found an algorithm to calculate the statsitical uncertainty associated with calculating an interval for a given review from the data used to fit the FSRS parameters and doing the review.

 The data analysis on the Z-score, as well as visual data, is shown to the user.